bgermann/cforms2/readme.txt

 == Upgrade Notice ==

+= 15.0 =
+The tracking database and its view are removed.
+Please have a look at CFDB plugin as a replacement.

 = 14.13 =
 This release contains a security fix!
 Some features were removed for the fix.
 Please have a look at the changelog.